algernon/madness/resources/posts/2019-04-08-git-workflows.md

 With these in mind, I'm sorry to say, but e-mail is not reliable.
 E-mail delivery is not reliable.
 It is resilient, but not reliable (see above).
 The contents of an e-mail are fragile, change the subject, and `git am` becomes unhappy.
 You want to avoid bad MUAs screwing up patches?
 Attach them!
 Except the default git tooling can't deal with that.
 There are so many things that can go wrong, it's not even funny.
 Many of those things, you won't know until hours, or days later.
 That's not a reliable way to work.

 Sending patches as attachments, in a single mail, solves most of these problems: if it gets rejected, all gets rejected.
 If it gets delayed, the whole thing gets delayed.
 Patches never arrive out of order and with delays.
 Reviewing multiple commits becomes easier too, because all of them are available at hand, without having to build tooling to make them available.
 But patches as attachments aren't supported by core git tools.
-Even in this case, there's plenty more you can't easily do, that patches lack: plenty of meta-information.
+Even in this case, there's plenty more you can't easily do, becaise there's something that patches lack: plenty of meta-information.

 You can't easily see more context than what the patch file provides.
 You can, if you apply the patchset and look at the tree, but that's not something the default tools provide out of the box.
 It's not hard to do that, not hard to automate it, but it doesn't come out of the box.
-To navigate the source code at a given time, you have to apply the patches too.
+To navigate the source code at any given time of its history, you have to apply the patches too.
 There are plenty of other things where one wants more information than what is available in a patch.

 But I said in the opening paragraph that: